mapbender/mapbender-documentation/en/functions/export/printclient.rst

 Dynamic images and dynamic texts
 ================================

-Dependent of a group, prints can be created with different logos and text (e.g. the name of the commune and the individual logo).
-There are two objects which handle this - ["dynamic_image" and "dynamic_text"].
-If these objects exist in the print layout, [Mapbender and the user are members of a group.
-Mapbender will then] search for an image with the name of the group (groupname.png) and it will be displayed in the print in the object ["dynamic_image"].
+Dependent on a group, prints can be created with different logos and texts (e.g. the name of the commune and the individual logo).
+There are two objects which can handle this: "dynamic_image" and "dynamic_text".
+If these objects exist in the print layout [Mapbender and the user are members of a group], Mapbender will then search for an image with the name of the group (groupname.png).
+The picture will be displayed in the print in the object ["dynamic_image"].
 The height of the object will be used to scale the image[,] the width will be calculated relative to the height.
-In the object ["dynamic_text"], the group description will be printed.
+In the object ["dynamic_text"] the group description will be printed.

 Depending on the group, the print can contain different images or descriptions (e.g. logo and name of the commune).
 This can be achieved through the dynamic elements "dynamic_image" and "dynamic_text".
 One can insert both elements in the ODG-print template on the non-printable layer and change their names (**Menu: Modify -> Name...**).

-**Note:** There will be printed only one dynamic image and dynamic text of a group description.
+**Note:** Only one dynamic image and dynamic text of a group description will be printed.
 In other words: Mapbender always takes the first group into account.
 If a user is member of both groups „intern“ and „Group 1“, then „intern.png“ is taken as dynamic image and the group description of „intern“ will be adopted into the dynamic text field.

 The print with a group named "Group 1" could look like this: